 Diversity, Equity, & Inclusion (DEI) are a crucial part of everything we do as a Cooperative, and in many ways, it’s written right into our Mission, our Vision, and the Cooperative Principles.
-We know that in order to support a thriving cooperative, it’s deeply important to be inclusive and hear from a diverse range of voices in the community – which is why we’re writing to you today.
+We know that in order to support a thriving cooperative, it’s deeply important to be inclusive and hear from a diverse range of voices in the community.

 The first step involved many hours of meetings, brainstorming, and revisions to develop an initial draft that included our Mission, Vision, and the Cooperative Values and Principles.
 Once that was complete, we put the draft statement on some big posters and asked the Co-op’s employees for their input.
 We got a lot of great feedback and lots of enthusiastic stars, arrows, notes, and underlines!
 After a few weeks, the Committee met again to review the first round of feedback and prepare a draft to present to the wider community.

 We then distributed our new draft to our wider community, via social media and our newsletter.
 We received a lot of insightful feedback from customers and Co-op Members.
 When the committee reconvened, we took many of those comments into consideration as we revised the final draft.
 We presented this to our employees at our annual All-Staff Meeting this summer.

 Finally, the statement was presented to the Co-op’s Board of Directors, along with a plan for implementation.
 The Board approved this final statement, along with the four pillars and action steps.

 The Four Pillars